anronuay/MS2-Santorini/README.md

 ### Acknowledgements

--   Code Insititue's Tutor support team, my Mentor and the Slack community.
+-   Code Institute's Tutor support team, my Mentor and the Slack community.

 **This is for educational use.**